35% off all annual plans Lusha summer sale - limited time only

 <task>

-1. Take this campaign list (paste with name, company, and the email on file):
+1. Campaign list (paste with name, company, and email on file):

 [PASTE LIST]

-- Flag any contact whose employer changed since the email on file was captured
+flag contacts whose employer changed since the email was captured.

 3. Output a pre-flight table:

-- SWITCH — Lusha has a better verified email for this contact; recommend the new one
+SWITCH: Lusha has a better verified email; recommend the new one.

-- HOLD — contact changed employer; the email on file will bounce; needs the new address
+HOLD: contact changed employer; the email on file will bounce.

-5. Summarize at the top: total to send, total to switch, total to hold, total to skip.
+5. Summary at the top: total to send, switch, hold, skip.

 </task>